Cabrera's bat, Turnbull's arm help Tigers sweep Pirates 2-1

-PITTSBURGH — Spencer Turnbull pitched seven strong innings and Miguel Cabrera singled home the tiebreaking run in the eighth as the Detroit Tigers edged the Pittsburgh Pirates 2-1 on Sunday to sweep the three-game series.
+PITTSBURGH (AP) -- Spencer Turnbull pitched seven strong innings and Miguel Cabrera singled home the tiebreaking run in the eighth as the Detroit Tigers edged the Pittsburgh Pirates 2-1 on Sunday to sweep the three-game series.

 After the Tigers posted 17-13 and 11-5 wins at PNC Park, the finale turned into a pitching duel.

-Cabrera’s single to left- centre field off Richard Rodriguez (0-1) scored Jonathan Schoop, who was hit by a pitch with two outs and took second on a wild pitch.
+Cabrera's single to left-center field off Richard Rodriguez (0-1) scored Jonathan Schoop, who was hit by a pitch with two outs and took second on a wild pitch.

+It was the 1,702nd RBI of Cabrera's career.
+He ranks 27th all-time in the major leagues.

+''What helps Miggy this year is we've got some big guys around him now and teams have to go after him a little more,'' Tigers manager Ron Gardenhire said. ''In big situations, I'd rather have him up there than anybody on our team.''

 Turnbull (2-0) allowed only one run and five hits while striking out four and walking two.
 He has now won two starts in a row after losing his final 13 decisions last season as a rookie when he finished with a 3-17 record, the most losses in the majors.

+''He's very invested in the game,'' catcher Austin Romine said. ''He wants to be perfect.
+He wants to pitch a great game.
+When the pitchers are talking it means they are invested.
+Hey, certain guys are certain ways.
+Everyone is different.''

+Said Pirates manager Derek Shelton: ''Turnbull kept us on the ground all day.''
+Turnbull got 12 of his 21 outs came on ground balls.

-Buck Farmer pitched a scoreless eighth inning and Joe Jimenez retired the side in order for his fifth save.
+Buck Farmer pitched a scoreless eighth inning and Joe Jimenez retired the side in the ninth for his fifth save.

 Pittsburgh has the worst mark in the big leagues this year, falling to 3-13 with its 10th loss in 11 games.